Sensex, Nifty decline 1 pc on selling in IT, financial shares amid weak global cues | Headlines

 In the US, S&P 500 tumbled 1.8 per cent, Dow Jones Industrial Average shed 1.7 per cent and Nasdaq composite fell 2.1 per cent on Thursday as investors remain anxious about the prospect of more aggressive action by the Federal Reserve to fight inflation with higher interest rates.

-Foreign Institutional Investors (FIIs) emerged as net sellers in the capital market on Thursday as they sold shares worth Rs 561.78 crore, according to exchange data.
+Foreign Institutional Investors (FIIs) were net sellers in the capital market on Friday as they sold shares worth Rs 2,061.47 crore, according to exchange data.

+The latest India mutual fund data for February reveals that debt funds witnessed increased outflows worth Rs 13,815 crore, while equity funds registered a net inflow of Rs 15,657 crore.
+This is the 24th month in a row when inflows into equity funds stayed positive.
+The net inflow into equity funds has been the highest since May, Jasani said.

+Expect the volatility to continue next week as well.
+On the domestic front, February inflation data will be released while on the global front, the ECB meeting would be a key event to watch out for, Khemka said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)